dmerejkowsky/blog/content/post/2017-07-08-lets-have-a-pint-of-vim-ale.md

 By default, `vim-ale` uses the so called *location list*.
 It looks like pretty much like the *quickfix window*, but:

-* There's one location list per window, where as the *quickfix* is global.
+* There's one location list per window, whereas the *quickfix* is global.
 * The location list is destroyed as soon as the window is closed
 * You can use the same bindings to navigate the location list, using a `l` prefix instead of a `c`.
 (For instance `lprevious` and `lnext` instead of